Dynamical random walk on the integers with a drift: Introduction

-In this note we consider a simple model of DRW where $d=1,$ $M=\T$ and $T_z: \T\to \T$ are smooth uniformly expanding maps.
-We will also assume that the particle's coordinate changes every time, thus $\DS \T=W_{n, -1}\cup W_{n, 1}$ and moreover that the forward gate is much larger, so that that among every three moves at least two are to the right.
-Thus the particle moves to the right ballistically.
-Namely $z_n\geq n/3$ and $z_n\geq z_{m}-1$ for $n>m.$ We are interested in the central limit theorem for the particle motion.
+We consider a model of DRW { defined by \eqref{DRW}} where $d=1,$ $M=\T$ and $T_n: \T\to \T$ are smooth uniformly expanding maps.
+We will also assume that the particle's coordinate changes every time, thus $\DS \T=W_{n, -1}\cup W_{n, 1}$.
+We consider the following models.